openstack/openstack-manuals/doc/admin-guide/source/telemetry-system-architecture.rst

 The Telemetry service is built from the following agents and services:

-ceilometer-api
+ceilometer-api (deprecated in Ocata)
     Presents aggregated metering data to consumers (such as billing engines and analytics tools).
+Alarm, Meter and Event APIs are now handled by aodh, gnocchi, and panko services respectively.

 ceilometer-polling
     Polls for different kinds of meter data by using the polling plug-ins (pollsters) registered in different namespaces.
 It provides a single polling interface across different namespaces.

-ceilometer-agent-central
-    Polls the public RESTful APIs of other OpenStack services such as Compute service and Image service, in order to keep tabs on resource existence, by using the polling plug-ins (pollsters) registered in the central polling namespace.

-ceilometer-agent-compute
-    Polls the local hypervisor or libvirt daemon to acquire performance data for the local instances, messages and emits the data as AMQP messages, by using the polling plug-ins (pollsters) registered in the compute polling namespace.

-ceilometer-agent-ipmi
-    Polls the local node with IPMI support, in order to acquire IPMI sensor data and Intel Node Manager data, by using the polling plug-ins (pollsters) registered in the IPMI polling namespace.
+The ``compute`` namespace polls the local hypervisor to acquire performance data of local instances.
+The ``central`` namespace polls the public RESTful APIs of other OpenStack services such as Compute service and Image service.
+The ``ipmi`` namespace polls the local node with IPMI support, in order to acquire IPMI sensor data and Intel Node Manager datahost-level information.

 ceilometer-agent-notification
-    Consumes AMQP messages from other OpenStack services.
+    Consumes AMQP messages from other OpenStack services, normalizes messages, and publishes them to configured targets.

-ceilometer-collector
+ceilometer-collector (deprecated in Ocata)
     Consumes AMQP notifications from the agents, then dispatches these data to the appropriate data store.

-ceilometer-alarm-evaluator
-    Determines when alarms fire due to the associated statistic trend crossing a threshold over a sliding time window.

-ceilometer-alarm-notifier
-    Initiates alarm actions, for example calling out to a webhook with a description of the alarm state transition.

     .. note::

-       1. The ``ceilometer-polling`` service is available since the Kilo release.
-          It is intended to replace ``ceilometer-agent-central``,
+       1. The ``ceilometer-polling`` service provides polling support on any namespace but many distributions continue to provide namespace-scoped
+          agents: ``ceilometer-agent-central``, ``ceilometer-agent-compute``,
-          ``ceilometer-agent-compute``, and ``ceilometer-agent-ipmi``.
+          and ``ceilometer-agent-ipmi``.

        2. The ``ceilometer-api`` and ``ceilometer-collector`` are no longer supported since the Ocata release.

-       3. The ``ceilometer-alarm-evaluator`` and ``ceilometer-alarm-notifier`` services are removed in Mitaka release.
+Storage and API are provided by gnocchi, aodh, and panko services.

-Except for the ``ceilometer-agent-compute`` and the ``ceilometer-agent-ipmi`` services, all the other services are placed on one or more controller nodes.
+Except for the ``ceilometer-polling`` agents polling the ``compute`` or ``ipmi`` namespaces, all the other services are placed on one or more controller nodes.

 The Telemetry architecture highly depends on the AMQP service both for consuming notifications coming from OpenStack services and internal